Su. Thirunavukkarasar: Career

-He was appointed as the secretary of the AICC by the INC president, Sonia Gandhi.
+He was appointed the secretary of the AICC by the INC president, Sonia Gandhi.
 Currently, as AICC secretary, he is responsible for Telangana and participated in the selection of Jana Reddy as leader of the opposition.
 Thirunavukkarasar was invited to inaugurate the Tamil Nadu chapter of Indian National Congress Overseas in New York, US.

 Achievements as State Minister (Tamil Nadu)

 Thirunavukkarasar was the Industries, Handlooms and Commercial tax minister in the Ramachandran cabinet while simultaneously being the deputy speaker of the assembly.
 He established Tamil Nadu Magnesite Limited (TANMAG) and Tamil Nadu Minerals Limited (TAMIN) to further exploration of mineral resources in the state.
 Thirunavukkarasar also established several State Industries Promotion Corporation of Tamil Nadu (SIPCOTs).
 Several paper and sugar mills were established by Thirunavukkarasar.

 Believing in human resource development through education, he established schools, arts and science college and polytechnics in the 1980s.
 He also built small dams in rivers and started hospitals and primary health centers.
 These were done while there was hardly any awareness about water storage and health care.